-Leyland Cypress (x Cupressocyparis leylandii) is a large, fast-growing, evergreen conifer that can easily reach 60-80’ in height and 20’ wide.
+Leyland Cypress (x Cupressocyparis leylandii) is a large, fast-growing, evergreen conifer that can easily reach 60-80 feet (18-24 m.) in height and 20 feet (6 m.) wide.
 It has a natural pyramidal shape and elegant, dark green, fine-textured foliage.
 When they become too large or unsightly, trimming Leyland Cypress trees becomes necessary.

 Leyland Cypress Pruning

-Leyland Cypress is often used as a quick screen because it can grow up to 4 feet per year.
+Leyland Cypress is often used as a quick screen because it can grow up to 4 feet (1 m.) per year.
 It makes an excellent windbreak or property boundary border.
 Because it is so large, it can quickly outgrow its space.
-For this reason, the native East Coast specimen looks best on large lots where it is allowed to maintain its natural form and size.
+For this reason, the native East Coast specimen looks best on large lots where it is allowed to maintain

 In addition to proper location and spacing, pruning Leyland Cypress is occasionally needed – especially if you don’t have enough room or if it’s outgrown the allotted space.